aquarist-labs/aquarium/doc/project-plan/testing-plan.rst

 -----------

 These are a handful of tests that check operation works in a real deployment.
-These can be written as part of `aqrtest` and is probably in most need of expansion.
+These can be written as part of `aquatest` and is probably in most need of expansion.

 A pull request could include a relevant smoke test with it.
 However we likely